HackYourFuture/Project/documentation/project-weeks/week4.md

 - Create your own `scraping` script
 - Extract data from any website
-- Put extracted data
+- Put the extracted data in your MySQL database

 ## Web Scraping

-The main task is to create a scraper app (separate nodejs script).
+The main task is to create a scraper app (separate Node.js script).

 It will extract data from other web applications (websites), so that we can use it in our own application (it will be part of the `/contribute` feature).

 The result of our scraper should be **housing data** in a specified format: a JSON array of houses.
 Each key in a house object should align with the data model we have defined: required fields, data types and values.

-Ideally, results should be hosted and accessible by an URL.
+Ideally, results should be hosted and accessible through a URL.

 To build a scraper you can use one of 3 options: